-Fund exchange payments are a tool utilized by the VTA Board of Directors, in its capacity as the Congestion Management Agency for Santa Clara County, to accelerate project delivery.
-On February 1, 2007, the Board of Directors approved an exchange of \$57.54 million of 2000 Measure A sales tax revenues for anticipated future grant funding from the State Transportation Improvement Program (STIP).
-The exchanged 2000 Measure A sales tax revenues would fund several non- Measure A transportation projects.
+On February 1, 2007, the Board of Directors approved an exchange of \$57.54 million of 2000 Measure A Sales Tax revenue for anticipated future grant funding from the State Transportation Improvement Program (STIP).
+The exchanged 2000 Measure A Sales Tax revenue would fund a number of non-Measure A transportation projects.
 In exchange, the anticipated future STIP funds would be used to pay the Measure A Program's obligation for the Capitol Expressway Light Rail Extension Project.
 To date, VTA has accessed \$42.88 million to build pedestrian, bus, and bicycle facilities on Capitol Expressway, and to reconstruct and expand the Eastridge Transit Center.
 Approximately \$1.66 million lapsed back to the county share.

-The remaining \$13.0 million was programmed for the utility relocations required to construct track, signal, and right-of-way (ROW) for the Light Rail extension on Capitol Expressway.
+The remaining \$13.0 million was programmed for the utility relocations required to construct track, signal and way for the Light Rail extension on Capitol Expressway.
 The \$13.0 million had a June 30, 2013 STIP fund allocation deadline and required National Environmental Policy Act (NEPA) clearance.
 VTA was unable to obtain NEPA clearance from the Federal Transit Administration (FTA) in time to meet the June 30, 2013 allocation deadline and requested a 20-month one-time maximum-legally-allowable extension from the California Transportation Commission (CTC).
 CTC granted the extension, which expired February 15, 2015.
-VTA has been unable to obtain NEPA clearance for the project in that time, and the \$13.0 million STIP grant lapsed back to Santa Clara County's unprogrammed STIP share on February 16, 2015.
+VTA was unable to obtain NEPA clearance for the project in that timeframe, and the \$13.0 million STIP grant lapsed back to Santa Clara County's unprogrammed STIP share on February 16, 2015.